How to Install Rust on Debian 13, 12 and 11

 Type y when the prompt appears.

 Rustup leaves project directories such as ~/hello-rust alone, so remove those separately if you no longer want them.
-It also removes the . "$HOME/.cargo/env" line it added to ~/.profile.
+It also removes the . "$HOME/.cargo/env" line from the shell startup files it modified.

 If rustc still resolves after the uninstall, Debian’s APT packages are still installed and you should use the APT removal steps above as well.